- What is the payment approval process?

 - Trigger real-time alerts for pending approvals, keeping payments on track

-With automation, you can reduce approval time from days to hours, prevent overlooked invoices, and maintain better control over outgoing payments.
+With AP automation and AI in payment processing, you can reduce approval time from days to hours, prevent overlooked invoices, and maintain better control over outgoing payments.

 2. Define structured approval workflows